brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 Buddhist literature frequently advises us to contemplate the certainty of death and the uncertainty of the time of its arrival.
 This recommendation is not made to induce an attitude of chronic morbidity but to help us break our infatuation with life and develop detachment.

 - Highlight(pink) - Location 3618
-“‘Short is the life of human beings, O brahmins, limited and brief; it is full of suffering, full of tribulation.
+“Short is the life of human beings, O brahmins, limited and brief; it is full of suffering, full of tribulation.
 This one should wisely understand.
 One should do good and live a pure life; for none who is born can escape death.
 (AN 7:70; IV 136–39)

 - Highlight(pink) - Location 3649